Maria Callas: Weight loss

 I was getting so heavy that even my vocalizing was getting heavy.
 I was tiring myself, I was perspiring too much, and I was really working too hard.
 And I wasn't really well, as in health; I couldn't move freely.
 And then I was tired of playing a game, for instance playing this beautiful young woman, and I was heavy and uncomfortable to move around.
 In any case, it was uncomfortable and I didn't like it.
 So I felt now if I'm going to do things right—I've studied all my life to put things right musically, so why don't I diet and put myself into a certain condition where I'm presentable.

-During 1953 and early 1954, she lost almost 80 lb, turning herself into what Rescigno called "possibly the most beautiful lady on the stage".
-Sir Rudolf Bing, who remembered Callas as being "monstrously fat" in 1951, stated that after the weight loss, Callas was an "astonishing, svelte, striking woman" who "showed none of the signs one usually finds in a fat woman who has lost weight: she looked as though she had been born to that slender and graceful figure, and had always moved with that elegance."
-Various rumors spread regarding her weight loss method; one had her swallowing a tapeworm, while Rome's Panatella Mills pasta company claimed she lost weight by eating their "physiologic pasta", prompting Callas to file a lawsuit.
+During 1953 and early 1954, she lost almost 80 lb, turning herself into what Rescigno called "possibly the most beautiful lady on the stage."
+Various rumors spread regarding her weight loss method; one had her swallowing a tapeworm, and Rome's Panatella Mills pasta company claimed she lost weight by eating their "physiologic pasta," prompting Callas to file a lawsuit.
 Callas stated that she lost the weight by eating a sensible low-calorie diet of mainly salads and chicken.
 Callas never regained the weight she lost and kept her slim figure until her death.